Skip to main content

 State Grants

-Since 2018, GHSA and Lyft have partnered with State Highway Safety Offices (SHSOs) to encourage the use of ride-hailing services as a safe alternative to driving after consuming alcohol or other drugs during the November-December holiday period.
+Since 2018, GHSA and Lyft have partnered with State Highway Safety Offices (SHSOs) to encourage the use of ride-hailing services as a safe alternative to driving after consuming alcohol or other drugs.
 Selected SHSOs received ride-share credits, along with cash grants to develop and implement campaigns to prevent impaired driving.

-The State Highway Safety Offices in Ohio and Maryland each received $20,000 for fall campaigns designed to encourage people to make the responsible decision and leave the driving to someone who is sober.
+The State Highway Safety Offices in Illinois and Nevada each received $20,000 for campaigns designed to encourage people to make the responsible decision and leave the driving to someone who is sober.

 Related Resources